FoxAhead/Civ2-UI-Additions/README.md

 29. Added Cancel button to city Change Production dialog - Esc is now Cancel.

-30. Added shields cost in the city Change Production list.
+30. Added shields cost and maintenance in the city Change Production list.
 ![Screenshot](Screenshots/CityChangeProductionShieldsAndCancel.png?raw=true "Screenshot")

-31. Sorting in City Status advisor.
-Cities can be sorted by size, name, food, production or trade.
-Added total cities number.
+31. Enhanced City Status advisor.
+Added total cities number and more icons.
+Cities can be sorted by size, name, food, shields, trade or production type.
+Clicking on production item directly will bring up the change production dialog.
 ![Screenshot](Screenshots/CityStatusAdvisorSortingAndTotal.png?raw=true "Screenshot")

 32. Mass change specialists in City window.
 Hover mouse over specialist, hold Shift key and scroll mouse wheel - this changes all specialists at once.
 Shift-clicking on specialist change others to the same one.